arnaudin/arnaudin.github.io/_projects/making-things.md

       ### Bike Light Mount

       When carrying loads on a front rack, a handlebar light mount is virtually useless.
 After several prototypes, I settled on a design that could be easily mounted at the front of my rack with an M5 bolt.
+Eventually it would be cool to CNC this from metal.

   - section_layout: 2col
     images: